What do foundations typically include in an annual report? - Exponent Philanthropy

 What do foundations typically include in an annual report?

-A well-written annual report shares the fine work you are doing, encourages others to set up foundations or increase their giving, helps good applicants to find you, and helps the public and lawmakers learn about foundations—and see that they are responsible and accountable organizations.
+A well-written annual report shares your work, encourages others to set up foundations or increase their giving, helps suitable applicants find you, and helps the public and lawmakers learn about the foundation—and see that it is a responsible and accountable organization.

 Annual reports often include: